|

 • Travel and camp on durable surfaces: Stick to established trails and campsites.
 Let’s not contribute to unnecessary trampling and soil erosion, shall we?

 • Dispose of waste properly: Pack it in, pack it out.
-I know, carrying your trash might not be the most glamorous part of hiking, but it’s essential for the environment.
+Carrying your trash might not be the most glamorous part of hiking, but it’s essential for the environment.

-• Minimize campfire impact: Use camp stoves instead of making campfires or use designated fire rings if you must have one.
-After all, who wants to be responsible for a forest fire?
+• Minimize campfire impact: Use camp stoves instead of making campfires.
+If you must have one, stick to designated fire rings.

 • Respect wildlife: It’s tempting to get that Insta-worthy selfie with the deer, but please, for the sake of our critter friends, give them space and don’t feed them.